Ugh-that-guy/teveller/Teveller-CRB.md

 This Product is derived from the Traveller System Reference Document and other Open Gaming Content made available by the Open Gaming License and does not contain closed content from products published by either Mongoose Publishing or Far Future Enterprises.
 This Product is not affiliated with either Mongoose Publishing or Far Future Enterprises, and it makes no claim to or challenge to any trademarks held by either entity.
 The use of the Traveller System Reference Document does not convey the endorsement of this Product by either Mongoose Publishing or Far Future Enterprises as a product of either of their product lines.

 Publishing Your Own Materials
-As you can see at the beginning of this System Reference Document, all the text in this document is designated as Open Gaming Content, except for the titles of products published by Stellagama Publishing – the names “Cepheus Deluxe”, “Cepheus Light”, and “Stellagama Publishing”; and the introductory chapter.
+As you can see at the beginning of this System Reference Document, all the text in this document is designated as Open Gaming Content, except for the titles of products published by Stellagama Publishing – the names “TevellerRPG”, “Cepheus Light”, and “Stellagama Publishing”; and the introductory chapter.
 The name “Cepheus Engine” is copyrighted by “Samardan Press” and used in this product with their permission.
-This means you can copy whatever parts of Cepheus Deluxe you want, add your own content, change the content around, and publish the result.
+This means you can copy whatever parts of TevellerRPG you want, add your own content, change the content around, and publish the result.
 Note that you will have to comply with the Open Gaming License, as reproduced at the end of this document.
 If you do not mention any of the trademark elements, you do not need to do anything else.
-However, you can use the "Cepheus Deluxe" trademark, under certain circumstances, to indicate compatibility with this rules system.
-You must follow the requirements of the Cepheus Deluxe Compatibility-Statement License (CSL), but if you do, you can state that your published material “is compatible with the rules of Cepheus Deluxe” or, “with the Cepheus Deluxe rules” or, “with the Cepheus Deluxe game.”
+However, you can use the "TevellerRPG" trademark, under certain circumstances, to indicate compatibility with this rules system.
+You must follow the requirements of the TevellerRPG Compatibility-Statement License (CSL), but if you do, you can state that your published material “is compatible with the rules of TevellerRPG” or, “with the TevellerRPG rules” or, “with the TevellerRPG game.”
 Here are those requirements:

-The Cepheus Deluxe Compatibility-Statement License (CSL)
+The TevellerRPG Compatibility-Statement License (CSL)
-1. You must state on the first page where you mention Cepheus Deluxe that “Cepheus Deluxe and Stellagama Publishing are the trademarks of Stellagama Publishing” and that you are not affiliated with Stellagama Publishing.
+1. You must state on the first page where you mention TevellerRPG that “TevellerRPG and Stellagama Publishing are the trademarks of Stellagama Publishing” and that you are not affiliated with Stellagama Publishing.
 2. If you are using the license to commit legal fraud, you forfeit the right to continue using the license: specifically, if you are claiming compatibility with the rules of Cepheus Engine, the claim must not constitute legal fraud, or fraud in the inducement, under the laws of the State of Israel.
 Note that this requirement is almost impossible to violate unintentionally—it is largely intended to keep us out of trouble, not to restrict legitimate statements of compatibility.
 3. You must comply with the terms of the OGL if the terms apply.
 4. Selling a full version of this game with your house rules incorporated into it is perfectly permissible, but you may not sell an effectively unchanged copy of the rules for money.
-5. If your document is a private house rules document, not being sold for profit or general use, you may scan and use the cover from the printed version, if such version shall be published in print under the title of Cepheus Deluxe, provided that the cover contains the words “House Rules,” near the title.
+5. If your document is a private house rules document, not being sold for profit or general use, you may scan and use the cover from the printed version, if such version shall be published in print under the title of TevellerRPG, provided that the cover contains the words “House Rules,” near the title.
 6. Your rights under this CSL cannot be revoked, and are perpetual, unless you breach the terms of the license, in which case your rights terminate.
-7. If you comply with the above, you may state that your resource is “for use with Cepheus Deluxe”, or “compatible with Cepheus Deluxe”.
+7. If you comply with the above, you may state that your resource is “for use with TevellerRPG”, or “compatible with TevellerRPG”.

 If you have questions about the license, feel free to contact Stellagama Publishing at golan2072@gmail.com.